hooppler/Self-Driving-Car-Simulator/README.md

 Self-Driving Car Simulator which is intended for use in experimenting with artificial intelligence (AI) and machine learning (ML) models.

-Work is steal in progress.
+Designed using pyGame from the scratch.
+Work is still in progress, not stable yet.

 Visual design is doen using Blender
 Car model is borrowed from open space: https://www.blendswap.com/blends/view/69982 License CC Zero